 To examine the response from Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}) in far from equilibrium conditions, the simulation for the collision between SWCNT is conducted using an atomic-scale molecular dynamics (MD) simulation and CGMD simulations with the same initial configuration.
 As shown in Fig. 2, two (5,5) SWCNTs with 20 nm length are arranged at 90 degrees to be intercepted at the middle of the tube.
 To invoke the collision, Tube 2 in Fig. 2 is artificially bent with a 5 nm depth and released to make a collision with Tube 1.

-The consequence of the deformation caused by the collision is far larger than the curvature of bending from equilibrium, so that the response of tube 1 from the collision activates a vigorous damping process which is followed by the mode coupling process.
-The data from the MD simulation is then converted into CG particle information by averaging the displacement and velocity of each 50 atoms per CG particle.
-The CG model, as shown in Fig. 3, is calculated using Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}).
+The consequence of the deformation caused by the collision is far larger than the curvature of bending from equilibrium, so that the response of Tube 1 from the collision activates a vigorous damping process which is followed by the mode coupling process.
+The data from the MD simulation is then converted into CG particle information by averaging the displacement and velocity information of each 50 atoms per CG particle.
+The CG model, as shown in Fig. 2, is calculated using Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}).
 The quantification of $\phi$ during the simulation is in Appendix D. The trajectory data of Tube 1 in MD and CGMD simulations are collected.
 The details of the simulations are in Appendix E.

 The response of the collision is adressed with the amplitude of each flexural modes by projecting $exp(ikX_i), k=\frac{\pi}{L/N}X_i$ where $X_i$ is the coordinate of each simple bead along the tube axis in Fig. 2 when SWCNT is transformed into simple beads system from the trajectory data of the collided tube as shown in Fig. 2. $L$ is the total length of the Tube and $N$ is the number of the bead.
-For comparison, the trajectory data from the MD simulation model are averaged into 40 simple beads, which require 50 atoms for each bead.
+For comparison, the trajectory data from the MD simulation are averaged into 40 simple beads, each comprising 50 atoms.
 Including the CGMD simulation conducted without Eq.(\ref{eq:eq_cro}), the 1st mode of deformation along each direction caused by the collision of each simulation is as shown in Fig. 3.
 The amplitude along y axis clearly proves that the CGMD simulation conducted with Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}) has better agreement with the result from MD simulation.
 The CGMD simulation with Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}) has not recovered its amplitude of the flexural mode after 2.5 ns.
-This indicates that the mode coupling process, which attenuates the amplitude, is successfully activated.
+This indicates that the mode coupling process, which attenuates the amplitude, has been successfully activated.